apnadkarni/blt/doc/listview.rst

 *pathName* **tag add** *tag* ?\ *itemName* ... ?
-  Adds the tag to one of more items. *Tag* is an arbitrary string that can not start with a number.  *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
+  Adds the tag to one of more items. *Tag* is an arbitrary string that can not start with a number.  *ItemName* may be a label, index, or tag and may refer to multiple items (for example "all").

 *pathName* **tag delete** *tag* ?\ *itemName* ... ?
-  Deletes the tag from one or more items. *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
+  Deletes the tag from one or more items. *ItemName* may be a label, index, or tag and may refer to multiple items (for example "all").

 *pathName* **tag exists** *itemName* ?\ *tag* ... ?
   Indicates if the item has any of the given tags.
-Returns "1" if *itemName* has one or more of the named tags, "0" otherwise.  *ItemName* may be a label, index, or tag and may refer to multiple items (example:
+Returns "1" if *itemName* has one or more of the named tags, "0" otherwise.  *ItemName* may be a label, index, or tag and may refer to multiple items (for example "all").
-  "all").

 *pathName* **tag forget** *tag*